tsowmi/E-Commerce-Website/README.md

-Sure!
-Here's an example of a README file you can use for your e-commerce website with React, Node.js, Express, and MongoDB:

 # E-commerce Website

 This is an e-commerce website built with React, Node.js, Express, and MongoDB.
 It provides various features such as user authentication, shopping cart, wishlist, and more.